WirlyWirly/ABSidekick/README.md

 A suite of additional features to dramatically speed up your matching and allow for a more automated approach

 * `🤖 AutoMatch` button: Automatically select and save the first match that has *at-least* a specific confidence score, then cycle to the next book in the list and do it again!
-This allows you to automate the repetative matching process, while at the same time allowing you to stop it if something doesn't look right.
+This allows you to automate the repetative matching process, while at the same time giving you a chance to stop it if the selected match doesn't look right.
 * `Save Match` button: Save the selected match result (like clicking the `Submit` button) and then cycle to the next book in the list
 * `Save + Tag` button: Save the selected match result (like clicking the `Submit` button), add custom tag(s), and then cycle to the next book in the list
 * `Audible` button: Using the *ASIN* of the match result, open a new tab to its *Audible* page